havefish/bunnymq/README.md

 * Automatic serialization and deserialization of Python objects
 * Automatic retry while publishing
 * Automatic handling of connection failures while consuming
-* Automatic handling of message redeliveries because of failure to send acknowledgement at the end of processing.
-This is a frequent scenario for long running consumer tasks.
-If you have encountered this problem, do read the [details](http://havefish.github.io/bunnymq/details.html).
 * Easy parallelization by starting multiple workers to share the load.